SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - HTTP/1 and HTTP/2 use TCP as a transport protocol and this includes features to provide reliability, flow control, ordered delivery, and congestion control [@!RFC793, section 1.5] describes these features in detail; congestion control principles are described further in [@!RFC2581] and [@!RFC2914].
 HTTP/3 uses QUIC (UDP) as a transport protocol, which has built-in congestion control over UDP.

 - (#rest) describes how requests are processed independently of each other.
-- Errors while processing a REPP request are isolated to this request and do not effect other requests sent by the client or other clients, this is described in (#error-handling).
+- Errors while processing a REPP request are isolated to this request and do not affect other requests sent by the client or other clients, this is described in (#error-handling).

 -  Batch-oriented processing (combining multiple EPP commands in a single HTTP request) is not permitted.
 To maximize scalability every request must contain a single command, as described in (#rest).